-A few weeks ago, the website Literary Hub published a brief overview of Chinese crime writing* under the title “Shanghai Noir: How to Write Crime Fiction in a City with a 100% Conviction Rate.”
-Written by British journalist and true crime author Paul French, the survey touches on how difficult it can be to write about crime in a society that denies crime’s existence, or otherwise cultivates the myth of a flawless judicial system.
+A few weeks ago, the website Literary Hub published a brief overview of Chinese crime writing under the title “Shanghai Noir: How to Write Crime Fiction in a City with a 100% Conviction Rate.”
+Written by British journalist and true crime author Paul French, the survey touches on how difficult it can be to write about crime in a society that denies crime’s existence and/or cultivates the myth of a flawless judicial system.
 French notes that in nations such as China, where the conviction rate for murder stands at 99.9%, and where maintaining such a rate is crucial to the state’s political project, one’s ability to write about crime critically and honestly is fundamentally compromised.
-He writes: “The truth is crime in China is a problematic genre — it all too often raises tricky political issues, when it appears the censors [sic.] axe falls swiftly; local politicians are powerful and prickly.
-Crime shows on TV are no better — showing valiant and incorruptible policemen and women in a cardboard cut-out way that would have been laughed at in America in the 1950s!”
+He writes: “The truth is crime in China is a problematic genre—it all too often raises tricky political issues, when it appears the censors [sic.] axe falls swiftly; local politicians are powerful and prickly.
+Crime shows on TV are no better—showing valiant and incorruptible policemen and women in a cardboard cut-out way that would have been laughed at in America in the 1950s!”

-I haven’t been able to shake this statistic — a 99.9% conviction rate.
-It seems to me to cut two ways.
+I haven’t been able to shake this statistic—a 99.9% conviction rate.
+It seems to me that this statistic cuts two ways.
 First, it contributes to the appearance of social harmony underwritten by a diligent and expert police state.
 The appearance of peace and security is key here, for it offers the peace-of-mind that things are exactly as they should be.
 Everything is under control.
 This is one reason why authoritarian regimes suppress crime statistics while so radically inflating conviction rates.
 But this peace-of-mind is only available to those who are unlikely to be accused.
-This leads us to the second way in which the statistic cuts: For those who belong to one of the groups that find themselves subject to routine scapegoating — one group French mentions that falls within this category is Shanghai’s “population of migrant workers” — a 99.9% conviction rate no doubt compounds a difficult and pervasive sense of insecurity.
+This leads us to the second way in which the statistic cuts: For those who belong to one of the groups that find themselves subject to routine scapegoating—one group French mentions as falling within this category is Shanghai’s “population of migrant workers”—a 99.9% conviction rate no doubt compounds a difficult and pervasive sense of insecurity.
 When no statistical difference exists between being accused and convicted, the only statistic that matters is the rate of accusation.

 It seems to me that much of what French says about crime in China can be applied to terrorism in the United States.
-As with crime in China, terrorism in America is politically sensitive, and there are powerful interests invested in shaping — often through overt scapegoating — how Americans view both terrorism and terrorists.
-Unfortunately, those interests have been largely successful.
-Perhaps 1950s America would have laughed at contemporary Chinese television depictions of “valiant and incorruptible policemen and women,” as French claims, but 21st century America isn’t laughing at the absurdity of valiant and incorruptible federal prosecutors who always get their man.
+As with crime in China, terrorism in America is politically sensitive, and there are powerful interests invested in shaping—often through overt scapegoating—how Americans view both terrorism and terrorists.
+Unfortunately, those interests have been remarkably successful.
+Perhaps French is right when he says that 1950s America would have laughed at contemporary Chinese television depictions of “valiant and incorruptible policemen and women,” but 21st century America isn’t laughing at the absurdity of valiant and incorruptible federal prosecutors who always get their man.

 A 99.4% terrorism conviction rate lays bare the political dimension of American counter-terrorism efforts, and the message is clear: The counter-terrorism police state exists to protect you.
 It is doing its job.
 You have nothing to fear.